dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 discrete numerical form.
 In our modern world of binary encoding, that means everything that can be encoded as zeros and ones.

+> digital, adjective —
-> "digital | adjective (1) (of signals or data) expressed in discrete numerical form, especially for use by a computer or other electronic device."
+> (1) (of signals or data) expressed in discrete numerical form, especially for
+> use by a computer or other electronic device.

 Not everything that is digital is also virtual.
 A digital radio is not a virtual radio, it just works differently than an analog radio.
 Once said radio is put into a computer game, however, it clearly becomes a *virtual* radio.

+> virtual, adjective —
+> (1) existing or resulting in essence or effect though not in actual fact,
+> form, or name.
+> (2) created, simulated, or carried on by means of a computer or computer
+> network.
-> "virtual | adjective (1) existing or resulting in essence or effect though not in actual fact, form, or name.
-(2) created, simulated, or carried on by means of a computer or computer network.
-(3) not physically existing as such but made by software to appear to do so"
+> (3) not physically existing as such but made by software to appear to do so

-According to one dictionary definition, *virtual* is "anything that is existing or resulting in *essence* or *effect*, though not in *actual* fact or form." [^fn-virtual-dictionary] A virtual meeting room is not an actual meeting room, but it has the *effect* of one.
+According to one dictionary definition, *virtual* is "anything that is existing or resulting in *essence* or *effect*, though not in *actual* fact or form."[^fn-virtual-dictionary] A virtual meeting room is not an actual meeting room, but it has the *effect* of one.
 It is made of bits and bytes as opposed to brick and mortar, but the meetings that are being held in it, the conversations that are being had, and the decisions that are being made, are still real.
 The *space* is virtual---what happens in it is not.

+[^fn-virtual-dictionary]: Definition of '[virtual](https://archive.ph/TmLYL)' from The American Heritage® Dictionary of the English Language, 5th Edition.

 As we shall see, digital money can and will emerge in virtual worlds.
 In fact, it has emerged many times, in multiple worlds and various forms.